 Writing this article is one of those steps.

 2. Look for Motivation

 When it is clear that the demons are hitting me hard and I seriously start thinking about quitting, I boot up my computer and look for motivational content that can help me remember why I am putting all this effort into pursuing the career of my dreams.

 One of my favorite videos is this one:

 One of the reasons that I love the video is that it reminds me to keep doing something I started doing years ago when I was unemployed, envisioning the future that I desired.

 After grad school, I struggled to find a job during the tough financial times of the early 1990s.

-3 years later, my vision became reality, and I was managing a multimedia department for a major corporation.
+Three years later, my vision became a reality, and I was managing a multimedia department for a major corporation.